leocavalcante/siler/docs/graphql/subscriptions.md

 # GraphQL Subscriptions

-Here is how you can add real-time capabilities to your GraphQL application.
+Here is how you can add real-time capabilities to your GraphQL applications.

-Siler implementation is based on [Apollo's WebSocket transport layer](https://github.com/apollographql/subscriptions-transport-ws).
+**Siler** implementation is based on [Apollo's WebSocket transport layer](https://github.com/apollographql/subscriptions-transport-ws).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wo9XFmW0W2c" frameborder="0" allowfullscreen></iframe>

-We'll need some help to get WebSockets working, so let's require two libs.
+We'll need some help to get WebSockets working, so let's require two libraries.

 One is for the server-side: